Orleans Firebirds: A second title marks the 1990s

 Orleans won another Cape League title in 1993 with a team led by skipper Rolando Casanova and starring future Boston Red Sox all-star and Cape League Hall of Famer Nomar Garciaparra, who hit .321 with 50 hits and 17 stolen bases for the Cards.
 The team also included future major leaguers Aaron Boone and Jay Payton.
 In the playoffs, the Cardinals met Chatham in a dramatic three-game semi-final series.
 In Game 1 at Veterans Field, Orleans hurler Chris Ciaccio went the distance in a pitchers' duel that was knotted at 1–1 going into the ninth.
 Payton clubbed the game-winning homer in the final frame to give the Cards the 2–1 victory.
 The A's answered in Game 2, shutting out the Cards, 4–0, at Eldredge Park.
 Orleans got the last laugh however, dominating the Game 3 finale at Chatham, taking the decisive game by a 7–1 tally.
 In the championship series, the Cards faced a strong Wareham team, and took Game 1 at Clem Spillane Field by a 2–1 margin on a first-inning two-run homer by Aaron Boone.
 In Game 2 at Eldredge Park, Ciaccio sparkled again, allowing only four hits.
 Catcher Steve Fishman snuck a two-run homer down the line in the sixth, and the Cards walked away with a 5–1 win to sweep the series and claim the crown, with Ciaccio taking home playoff MVP honors.

-The Cardinals' 1994 team starred league Outstanding Pro Prospect Award winner Dave Shepard and future major league all-star Todd Helton, who carried on a Cards tradition by winning the All-Star Game Home Run Derby at Eldredge Park.
+The Cardinals' 1994 team starred league Outstanding Pro Prospect Award winner Dave Shepard and CCBL Hall of Famer Todd Helton, who won the All-Star Game Home Run Derby at Eldredge Park and went on to enjoy an illustrious major league career that led to his 2024 induction into the National Baseball Hall of Fame.

 The 1999 Orleans team featured two future CCBL Hall of Famers in pitcher Ben Sheets and league MVP Lance Niekro, as well as future major leaguer Mark Teixeira, who was named the league's Outstanding Pro Prospect.
 Sheets, who was an all-star the previous season with Wareham, posted a 1.10 ERA in 16.1 innings for Orleans in 1999.
 Niekro batted .360 and clobbered 13 home runs on the season, and also recorded a save on the mound as the Cardinals and Wareham Gatemen set the record for the longest game in modern-era CCBL history with an 18-inning, 5 hour, 14 minute affair in Wareham.
 Four years later, Eldredge Park saw that record broken, as the 2003 Cardinals were downed in 20 innings by Harwich after 5 hours and 52 minutes.